Tuesday, August 25, 2009

 The next law, 23:25,26, is permission to eat grapes and grain from a neighbor's field if one is passing through the field.
 Rofe suggests that the connection is that 23:25 uses the phrase, kenafeshecha, your soul can be satiated from eating the grapes and he points out that the word nefesh can also mean throat.
 Thus, he suggests that this word connects with the previous law which records that one must fulfill the vows uttered by one's lips in 23:24.
 My guess is that the connection is between the reference to the lips, 23:24, and to eating in 23:25, similar to the association between a dog and biting in 23:19,20, that the lips are used for eating.

 The next law, 24:1-5, is that while people can get divorced, they cannot remarry their first spouse if they re-married somebody else in the interim.
 Ibn Ezra (on 24:1, see Weiser, 1976, vol. 3, p.
 283, footnote 2) seems to connect this law with the previous law as he writes that the woman is also considered a field that she has children like fields have fruits.
 Rofe suggests the connection is that 24:1 refers to the wife he does not find favor in her husband's eyes, and this connects to the references to other parts of a person's head, the throat in 23:25 according to his suggestion of the word kenafeshecha, and the mouth in 23:24.
-Altar (p.
+Alter (p.
 996) notes that the connection between 24:1 and 23:15 is that both verses have the phrase of ervat davar.
 In addition, maybe the connection is based on the word hands.
 23:26 records that when you go through the fields, you can pluck the grain with your hands, and 24:1,3 state that the bill of divorce must be placed in her hands.

 The next law, 24:5, is that a person is exempt from going to the army the first year of his marriage.
 Rofe notes that this law begins with the same opening as the previous 24:1, "if a man takes a wife."
 In addition, the laws are connected by the word davar in 24:1 and 24:5.

 The next law, 24:6, is that a lender cannot take a millstone or even just the upper part of the millstone from the borrower as a pawn since the borrower needs it to grind his wheat.
 Ibn Ezra (24:6) notes that the Karaites claim that grinding and the separation of the upper part of the millstone from the bottom part of millstone have a sexual imagery, and this is why the law is recorded after the law to not separate the husband and wife the first year of their marriage.
-Ibn Ezra rejects this idea but Rofe and Kaufmann follow it.
+Ibn Ezra rejects this idea, but Rofe and Kaufmann follow it.
 Another possibility following the literal idea of grinding is that 24:5 records that the husband should be naki, which literally means clean, but here is used figuratively that the husband should be free for the year, a strange use of the word naki.
 This word, naki, corresponds to the process of grinding wheat, which was the use of the millstone referred to in 24:6, to produces clean flour.

 The next law is, 24:7, prohibits kidnapping.
 Ibn Ezra (on 24:6), Rofe and Kaufman all connects this law with the previous law based on the word nefesh in 24:6 and 24:7.